Danielkis97/Video-Object-Detection/README.md

 ### Upgrade PIP(Optional)
 If asked for, upgrade the pip.

 ```bash
  python.exe -m pip install --upgrade pip
 ```

+> [!NOTE]
+> If the "Assets" and "BestVideoResult" folders are also cloned, you can ignore them.

 ### Additional Setup

 #### 1. **Ultralytics YOLOv8:**